Background Information

 Providing Feedback

-Only written submissions will be considered and these must be received by Council before Tuesday 22 April 2025.
+Only written submissions were considered and these were be received by Council before Tuesday 22 April 2025.
 Please note that any submissions received may be included in the final report to Council.

 Your feedback is a way for you to share your thoughts and ideas on a particular issue or project.
 The goal is to make sure your voice and the community’s voices are heard and considered.
 It helps provide valuable insights, identify potential issues and suggest improvements.
 This way, decisions can be more inclusive, transparent and effective, reflecting what you and the community really needs and wants.